 When you click this menu, a sub-menu export CSV appears.

 If you click this menu, you can download the information of the comcpute sessions created so far in CSV format.
 After the following dialog opens, enter an appropriate file name (if necessary), click the EXPORT button and you will get the CSV file.
 Please note that a file name can have up to 255 characters.

-In the System Settings page, you can see main settings of Backend.AI server.
+In the Configuration page, you can see main settings of Backend.AI server.
 Currently, it provides several controls which can change and list settings.

 You can change image auto install and update rule by selecting one option from